vicramon/ember-tutorial/chapters/the-ember-object.md

 francis.get('name') #=> 'Señor Bacon'
 ```

-As you've seen, objects function like classes do in other languages.
+As you've seen, base objects can function like classes do in other languages.
 You can even define a sort of class method on objects by calling `reopenClass`:

 ```coffee
 App.Human = Ember.Object.extend()